awsdocs/amazon-opensearch-service-developer-guide/doc_source/ingestion.md

 **Sub\-pipeline**
 You define sub\-pipelines *within* a YAML configuration file\.
 Each sub\-pipeline is a combination of a source, a buffer, zero or more processors, and one or more sinks\.
 You can define multiple sub\-pipelines in a single YAML file, each with unique sources, processors, and sinks\.
 To aid in monitoring with CloudWatch and other services, we recommend that you specify a pipeline name that's distinct from all of its sub\-pipelines\.
 You can string multiple sub\-pipelines together within a single YAML file, so that the source for one sub\-pipeline is another sub\-pipeline, and its sink is a third sub\-pipeline\.
-For an example, see [Writing from OpenTelemetry Collector](configure-client.md#configure-client-otel)\.
+For an example, see [OpenTelemetry Collector](configure-client-otel.md)\.

 **Source**
 The input component of a sub\-pipeline\.
 It defines the mechanism through which a pipeline consumes records\.
 The source can consume events either by receiving them over HTTPS, or by reading from external endpoints such as Amazon S3\.
 There are two types of sources: *push\-based* and *pull\-based*\.
 Push\-based sources, such as [HTTP](https://opensearch.org/docs/latest/data-prepper/pipelines/configuration/sources/http-source/) and [OTel logs](https://opensearch.org/docs/latest/data-prepper/pipelines/configuration/sources/otel-logs-source/), stream records to ingestion endpoints\.
-Pull\-based sources, such as [OTel trace group](https://opensearch.org/docs/latest/data-prepper/pipelines/configuration/processors/otel-trace-group/) and [S3](https://opensearch.org/docs/latest/data-prepper/pipelines/configuration/sources/s3/), pull data from the source\.
+Pull\-based sources, such as [OTel trace](https://opensearch.org/docs/latest/data-prepper/pipelines/configuration/sources/otel-trace/) and [S3](https://opensearch.org/docs/latest/data-prepper/pipelines/configuration/sources/s3/), pull data from the source\.

 **Processors**
 Intermediate processing units that can filter, transform, and enrich records into a desired format before publishing them to the sink\.
 The processor is an optional component of a pipeline\.
 If you don't define a processor, records are published in the format defined in the source\.
 You can have more than one processor\.
 A pipeline runs processors in the order that you define them\.